mouhcineezzaidi/simple_shell/README.md

-Simple Shell project by Mohammed Sekkai and Mouhcine Ezzaidi
+Simple Shell project by Mohammed Sekkat and Mouhcine Ezzaidi

 The following are the general learning Objectives in this project